 Here Jesus specifically points out that a man and woman will not only be blessed by the Lord by marriage, but He will solidify that bond by living within them.
 There is so much significance and meaning behind these words that I think it is easy to overlook by the casual reader.
 By eliminating the existence of two individuals pursuing individual goals, Jesus is saying God is glorified when one lives for the other.
 When the happiness and joy of a soul mate become the overriding priority of the other, God is glorified.
 If there ever comes a time for one to give their own life for the life of their soul mate, God is also glorified.
 This is because not only does one sacrifice their own life for their soul mate, but with God existing within the flesh of the marriage, they sacrifice their life for God as well.
 This passage is very clear that God takes His role in bringing soul mates together and being the fabric that holds this bond together very seriously.
 So seriously that He made it a commandment for us to honor His role.
 As it is laid out in the 7th commandment, when one commits adultery, they are defying God’s position within the marriage and committing a very discordant sin.

-When referring to the issue of soul mates, I must admit that I do not know if the passage above is only relevant within the natural and not in the eternal.
-That is to say, it is entirely possible that none of this matters in heaven or in the coming kingdom.
+It is entirely possible that none of this matters in heaven or in the coming kingdom.
 But in Matthew 19:4, God is making it clear that He wants to be involved when two decide to live for each other and thereby, for Him as well.
 When God is intimately involved in the way that He describes here, why then do we believe that all of this effort and energy is spent for something that will only last for the short time that we exist on this planet, but will not hold true when one walks into eternity?
 Why do so many of us believe that somehow, what God has so carefully woven together to the point where man cannot separate, it is to be haphazardly broken when one passes away?
 When we read the verse of Romans 7:2, the answer seems obvious.

 “… a married woman is bound to her husband as long as he is alive, but if her husband dies, she is released from the law of marriage.”